 For most travelers, a round trip to and from India is the least complicated option.
 It shows a fixed end date.
 If you are visiting multiple countries, you can arrive in Denmark, travel through Schengen, and then fly out from another city.
 That is fine as long as your final flight leaves Schengen.
 Open-jaw works too.
 Land in Copenhagen and fly home from Paris or Rome.
 Just ensure the last segment exits Schengen.

 If you plan to continue to a non-Schengen country after Denmark, show the exit from Schengen and the follow-on flight from that next country.
 Officers want to see that your journey does not drift.
-For detailed rules on Schengen travel, refer to the official Schengen Visa Info site.

 The Consistency Test: Dates, Names, And Logic

 We see three common weak spots.
 First, mismatched dates.
 Your return comes after your hotel checkout or your insurance ends earlier than your final day.
 Second, incomplete details.
 Screenshots without a PNR or a locator that cannot be checked.
 Third, unrealistic pacing.
 A 12-country sprint with long gaps and no budget to match will invite questions.
 You avoid all three by running a simple checklist.
 Outbound date, inbound or onward date, hotel span, and insurance period must read like one timeline, with your name exactly the same everywhere.
-Incorporating a dummy ticket early helps maintain this consistency without the hassle of real bookings.

 How Denmark Assesses “Intention To Return”